Text extraction is one of the most popular PDF processing tasks. You would need to extract text from a PDF document if you want to:

 You need to perform optical character recognition (OCR) to extract text from non-searchable PDF documents.
 OCR does not guarantee correct results in 100% of cases.
 Results depend on the document’s quality and the recognition algorithm.
 Also, optical recognition is much slower than the extraction of text from searchable documents.

-Let’s look at how to perform OCR and extract text from PDF documents in a .NET application.Read More
+Let’s look at how to perform OCR and extract text from PDF documents in a C# and VB.NET applications.Read More